Scottish Shortbread Recipe

 So what is the difference between shortbread and butter cookies?
-Well, while American butter cookies tend to be flat and on the crispy side, Scottish shortbread are made thick with a dense crumble.
+Well, while American butter cookies tend to be flat and on the crispy side, Scottish shortbread is made thick with a dense crumble.
 So although the ingredients used are similar, the preparation methods are quite different.

 We love the soft, tender, slightly crumbly consistency of these classic Scottish Shortbread cookies.
-But for a fresh twist we’ve added a few special ingredients to elevate them to an even more delicious holiday treat.
+But for a fresh twist, we’ve added a few special ingredients to elevate them to an even more delicious holiday treat.

-Ingredients You Need for the Best Shortbread Cookie Recipe
+Ingredients for the Best Shortbread Cookie Recipe

 As mentioned, most Scottish Shortbread recipes only call for butter, flour, and sugar.
 However, swapping the white granulated sugar for brown sugar, and adding a splash of vanilla, and a little salt, adds extra layers of flavor that really make a big difference.

 But instead of adding salt plus unsalted butter to the recipe, I like to use salted butter, and then sprinkle the tops of the cookies with Fleur de Sel!